 - Bachelor of Science in Industrial and Occupational Engineering - Autonomous University of Honduras

 - Law degree with a specialty in Labor Law – Autonomous University of Honduras

 WAYS TO SUPPORT

-Paul and Tania by making a financial donation using your credit or debit card.
+Paul and Tania by making a financial donation using a Credit Card or by Direct Debit (ACH).

 Learn more about where this ministry happens

 Among poor but passionate people, family connections and festive occasions bring joy to life

 Aside from the popular tourist spots of the Bay Islands and the Mayan ruins of Copán, the pristine Caribbean beauty of Honduras remains little known to international visitors.